bioinformatics-policlinicogemelli/ALOA/README.md

 ```

 ### 5. Clustering
 From merged file clustering evaluation can be done.
+Two possible algorhytm can be selected inside config.json for the selection of k optimal: silouhette score *s* or elbow method *e*.
+To set the maximum number of clusters "k" field must be set (default k=10).
+Also three clustering algorythm can be applied on data: k-means *k*, spectral *s* and prototype k-means *p* (i.e. to use elbow method -> "algo_method":"e").
+The setting can be done by add in "cluster_method" a string with the cluster algorythms of interest (i.e. to use k-means and spectral -> "cluster_method":"kp")

 The output folder will be organized for each group as:
 - **k optimal** folder containing all of the method curves images
 - **cluster algorithm** folder containing *percentage* subfolder with all of the marker percentage in each cluster, *scatter_plot* containing a scatter for each subject and *stacked_barplot* with a stacked plot for each of the subject analyzed.
 ```